Logger Joe "10 Ton" Hydraulic Log Splitter Review

 How Does the Splitter Stack Up?

 To take care of pieces that don’t fit in the splitter, you have to go out and get an axe or maul to split them in your yard somewhere.
-Using your own muscles on a few pieces of firewood isn’t too bad, just don’t forget the gloves.
+Using your own muscles on a few pieces of firewood isn’t too bad; just don’t forget the gloves.

-We have learned about one precautionary thing with this splitter.
+We have learned about one possible safety issue with this splitter.
 Since it is horizontal, and there is nothing holding the logs in place, wood can actually pop out once it is split.
 This issue is more common for stubborn logs where you have to really build up the pressure, but more cooperative logs can discharge from the unit as well.
 Just make sure to keep your feet away from the end, and more near the levers, and you should be out of harm's way.

 Overall, this log splitter is a solid four of our five stars.
 It is very easy to use and can take care of a wide variety of types and sizes of firewood.
 Because of its relatively slow operation, it can’t receive a full five stars.
 But its ease of operation and its cost make it a great addition to households who don’t need multiple cords of wood.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.